MFS4711/Template/README.md

 [Return to top](#Add_Title_Here)

 # Features

+This section outlines the key features available to different types of users within the project.
+It describes pages and functionalities accessible to all users, authenticated users, and staff, highlighting the significance of each feature.
+Additionally, it includes a look at potential future features that could further enhance the user experience.

+## All Users
 The following pages are visible to all users, logged in or not.

 <!-- Create dropdowns for different sections following below format -->